 Key Financial Terms & Election

-- Package Charge — Charge paid to an ISP for each package picked up or delivered when the ISP makes a stop.
+- Package Charge (standard and eCommerce) — Charge paid to an ISP for each package picked up or delivered when the ISP makes a stop.

-- Stop Charge — Charge paid to an ISP for each stop to a customer location where a package is picked up or delivered.
+- Stop Charge (standard and eCommerce) — Charge paid to an ISP for each stop to a customer location where a package is picked up or delivered.

 - Surge Stop Charge – Charge paid weekly to an ISP for any stop performed above the negotiated “Daily Stop Threshold” during the period defined as Peak from the Saturday immediately preceding Thanksgiving through the Friday that falls on or immediately after December 31.